How to Ease the Burn of Jalapeno Hands: A Cautionary Tale

 All of these things helped while my hands were in them but as soon as I took my hands out, the intense burning sensation returned within 2 minutes.

-Then, I decided to use reasoning instead of just looking for a quick fix.
+Then, I decided to use reasoning to ease the burn of jalapeno hands instead of just looking for a quick fix.

 Several people in my google search had talked about using hot water to open pores.